GSK IMPACT Awards

 This is a two-step process:

 Step 1 – Registration: Organizations must first register online using Triangle Community Foundation’s portal.
-The registration period will open on March 15, 2024 and close on March 29, 2024 at 11:59pm.
-GSK will assess the eligibility of your organization.
+The registration period will open on June 7, 2026 and close on July 24, 2026 at 11:59pm.
+Triangle Community Foundation and GSK will assess the eligibility of your organization.
 If your organization’s registration is approved, you will be sent an email with information to access the portal again to complete the application for a GSK IMPACT Award.

 FAQs